 Ceramic Braces: 1.5-2.5 hours

-Do I need to take time off school or work to get braces on?
+Do I need to take time off from school or work to get braces on?

 Will I be able to talk normally after getting braces on?

-Yes, but you might experience slight speech changes for the first few days.
-Your tongue and lips will need time to adjust to the brackets, especially with lingual braces.
-Regular talking and reading aloud can help speed up adaptation.
+Yes, but you may have a slight change to your speech for the first few days.
+It will take practice for your tongue and lips to get used to the brackets, as lingual braces can be more challenging.
+Regular speaking, reading aloud — things like that — can also help speed adaptation.

 Can I drive myself home after getting braces?